 - Look out for free coffee offers

-Save money with coffee loyalty cards
+Save money buying coffee using loyalty cards

 Most coffee shops offer some sort of a loyalty card to encourage you to come back to them to buy your coffee rather than going elsewhere so it makes sense to take advantage of these.